sartorlab/mint/README.md

 3. In `mint/` do:

 ```
-Rscript init.R --project projectID --genome hg19 --genomepath /path/to/hg19 --chrompath /path/to/hg19/chromInfo_hg19.txt --datapath /path/to/mint_test/hybrid/
+Rscript init.R --project projectID --genome genome_build --genomepath /path/to/genome --chrompath /path/to/genome/chromInfo_file.txt --datapath /path/to/data/
 ```

-The `init.R` script creates an appropriate directory structure in `mint/projects/test_hybrid_small/`, creates symlinks to the `.fastq.gz` files in `/path/to/data`, and creates the `makefile` and `config.mk` files that control the analysis of your project.
+The `init.R` script creates an appropriate directory structure in `mint/projects/projectID/`, creates symlinks to the `.fastq.gz` files in `/path/to/data`, and creates the `makefile` and `config.mk` files that control the analysis of your project.

 #### Configuring a project

-The `mint/projects/test_hybrid_small/config.mk` file contains options for analysis implied in the project annotation file.
+The `mint/projects/projectID/config.mk` file contains options for analysis implied in the project annotation file.
+As appropriate, links to documentation for each software tool is provided at the corresponding section fo the `config.mk` file.

-Below is an example of the `config.mk` file for the `test_hybrid_small` data.
-In this file, the `PROJECT` and `GENOME` variables have been automatically populated from the `Rscript init.R` call.

-At minimum, paths to reference genome information must be provided in the `Genome paths` block.
-Optionally, specific paths to any of the software used for analysis can be given.
-Options for software used and cutoffs for classification are considered reasonable defaults, but these can be changed as desired.

-**NOTE:** The documentation for each program should be consulted before adding or removing parameters.
+**NOTE:** Default parameters may not be correct for your project, so check them carefully!

 #### Running a project

 Once a project is instantiated and configured, the analysis steps can begin.
-The `mint` pipeline is controlled by `make` and there are up to 7 simple commands to run the modules, depending on the analyses implied by the project annotation file.
+The `mint` pipeline is controlled by `make` and there are up to 8 simple commands to run the modules, depending on the analyses implied by the project annotation file.
 In general, the bisulfite and pulldown commands are independent of each other until classification, and the `*_sample` and `*_compare` commands rely on the corresponding `*_align` steps.

 For example, the following commands will analyze the test hybrid data: